Crepopcorn/sit_detection_project/README.md

     PIP: use latest version
     keras version 2.15.0

-    #install packages if you don't have it preinstall in your system
+    #Install packages if they are not preinstalled on your system.
     pip install PyQt5
     pip install opencv-python
     pip install mediapipe